jrandj/redhat/README.md

 1. Roles

+	* Roles help to split playbooks into smaller groups.
+Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
+After you group your content in roles, you can easily resuse them and share them with other users.

 1. Use provided documentation to look up specific information about Ansible modules and commands

+	* To check the documentation for the `yum` module:
+        ```shell
+		ansible-doc -t module yum
+        ```

 ### Use roles and Ansible Content Collections